AshParker19/42_minishell/docs/documentation.md

 	- Note: Redirections to pipes might be overwritten by [:book:redirections](#setup-redirections) to files / [:book:heredoc](#setup-heredoc).
 - All childs will be spawn right after each other (so before the previous child terminates).
 	- Exception Heredoc: Before spawning a child process the parent process checks if the child includes a heredoc.
 In this case it waits until the child is finished. (like bash)
-- The parent process waits (because of the open pipe fd) until the child process is finished.
+- The next child process waits (because of the open pipe fd) until the previous child process is finished.
 - The parent waits for all childs to finish before it continues with the next cycle.
 Each time a child process is finished, the parent process updates the [:book:exit status](#exit-status) of the terminated child process.

 <br>